 You may access your data as a network drive by SMB mounting it on your own computer - see Accessing JupyterHub data.
 This allows you total control over your data.

 JupyterHub has no GPUs, but you can check out the instructions for using the Paniikki GPUs with the JupyterHub data.
 These instructions are still under development.

 Each notebook server is basically a Linux container primarily running a Juptyer notebook server.
 You may create Jupyter notebooks to interact with code in notebooks.
 To access a Linux bash shell, create a new terminal - this is a great place to learn something new.

 This service must be used according to the general IT usage policy of Aalto university (including no unlawful purposes).
 It should only be used for academic purposes (but note that self-exploration and programming for own interests is considered an academic purpose, though commercial purposes is not allowed).
 For more information, see the Aalto policies.
 Heavy non-interactive computational use is not allowed (basically, don’t script stuff to run in the background when you are not around.
 If you are using this service is person, it is OK).
-For research computing, see Triton user guide.
+For research computing, see Triton cluster.

 Courses and assignments¶